Sunday, August 10, 2025

 Photographs and Stereoviews of Felix Bonfils

-Here is a self portrait by 19th century photographer of Middle Eastern scenes Felix Bonfils.
-He was one of the earliest commercial photographers of the monuments of Egypt, Greece and Palestine with this articles focus being Egyptian monuments.
-The cards in question are from about c.1875 free of tourists and many of these sites are unexcavated.
-These cards are known as stereoviews which were meant to be viewed with a stereocope.
+Here is a self-portrait by 19th-century photographer of Middle Eastern scenes, Felix Bonfils.
+He was one of the earliest commercial photographers of the monuments of Egypt, Greece, and Palestine, with this article's focus being Egyptian monuments.
+The cards in question are from about c.1875, free of tourists, and many of these sites are unexcavated.
+These cards are known as stereoviews, which were meant to be viewed with a stereoscope.
 The era of the stereoscope is from approximately c.1860 to c.1939.
-Felix Bonfils images were available as tourist souvenirs as individual photos and in books as well as stereoviews.
+Felix Bonfils' images were available as tourist souvenirs as individual photos and in books, as well as stereoviews.
 I have not corrected spelling from the quotes.

 Card 42).
 Temple of Denderah, The Temple of Tentyris

-The description on the back gives the information that the temple was a relatively late construction being begun in the Ptolemaic era and finished by Nero with the portico being built under Tiberious.
-19th century Egyptologist M. Maspero says of the goddess Hathor whom the temple is for "represents beauty, order, and harmony; it is through her that all is renewed and subsists.
+The description on the back provides information that the temple was a relatively late construction, begun in the Ptolemaic era and completed by Nero, with the portico being built under Tiberius.
+19th-century Egyptologist M. Maspero says of the goddess Hathor, for whom the temple is for, "represents beauty, order, and harmony; it is through her that all is renewed and subsists.

 Card 47).
 Triumphal Gate

-"The statues of Rameses are buried in sand up to the breast", "and are very much mutilated like most statues of this description are.
+"The statues of Rameses are buried in sand up to the breast, "and are very much mutilated, like most statues of this description are.
 They are sitting statues and seem to have a total height of 13 meters."
-The scenes and inscription on the pylon refer to a campaign of Rameses and gives a date more than 100 years before modern Egyptologists give for the reign of Rameses II.
+The scenes and inscription on the pylon refer to a campaign of Rameses and give a date more than 100 years before modern Egyptologists give for the reign of Rameses II.

 Card 56).
 Dromos - Basement-Hall and Obelisk